AlGepe/OmniSnippets_JS/docs/stdCustomJS/graphChart.rst

 .. warning::
     If you let the user select the type of chart, make sure the data will be in the correct format.
 In the example we have left the option ``pie`` in the value select for educational purposes, but you don't need to.

 Remember that this is just an example, you should feel free to create your own conditions an behaviours.
-Each chart can represent different variations of the data or use different colors.
+Each chart can represent different variations of the data or use different colours.

 .. tip::
     It is better to give less options to the user than to show error messages.
 In this example, the best procedure will be to disable the option ``pie`` on the value select.